 - For surely He doesn’t help angels, but He helps Abraham’s seed.

 - Therefore, He was obligated to be made like His brothers in all things, so He might become a merciful and faithful high priest in the things pertaining to God, in order to make propitiation for the sins of the people.

-- For in that He Himself had suffered when being tempted, He is able to come to the aid of the men who are tempted.
+- For in that He Himself has suffered when He was tempted, He is able to come to the aid of the men being tempted.